Senior Clinical Neuropsychologist · Melbourne

 The assessment process

-Each assessment is tailored to the referral question and individual.
-Sessions typically span 1–6 hours across one or more appointments, with a detailed written report provided to referring clinicians and clients.
+Each assessment is tailored to the referral question and the individual — typically spanning 1–6 hours across one or more sessions, with a comprehensive written report.

 1